To celebrate our 1 year wedding anniversary, my husband and I went on another nature packed honeymoon.

-I am in love with whales, I secretly want to be reborn as a whale.
+I am in love with whales, everyone should be!

-Every year I take a trip to Monterrey bay, a marine sanctuary near Santa Cruz, CA to watch these gentle giants as they follow their migration.
-We where super lucky and saw at least 10 humpbacks whales (humpbacks are baleen whales, this means they don't have teeth, but baleen.
-They don't eat other mammals... in case you are wondering).
+Every year my husband and I take a trip to Monterey bay, a marine sanctuary near Santa Cruz, CA to admire these gentle giants as they follow their migration route.
+We where super lucky and saw at least 10 humpback whales Humpbacks are baleen whales, this means they don't have teeth, but baleen.
+They don’t eat other mammals but crustaceans, plankton, and small fish.
 The weather was perfect and the sunset colored beautifully the sky and ocean.
+The waters in Monterey Bay are bubbling with wild life, it is a great reminder that we are not the only ones on earth and we need to take care of this home we share with others.

 Beautiful and cold adventure to Alberta, Canada.